2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/edit.enable.md

 # @Edit.Enable Method in C# Razor

-This document has been moved to @HowTo.Razor.Edit.Enable
+This document has been moved to @NetCode.Razor.Edit.Enable